 \subsection{Credit Risk Management}

-Banks core business is granting loans to individuals and companies.
-Granting a loan is an action that is not risk-free; in fact, Banks are heavily exposed to credit risk \citep{Apostolik2009}, originated from the potential loss due to the default of their debtors or their inability to comply with the agreed conditions \citep{Basel2000}.
+Banks' core business is granting loans to individuals and companies.
+Granting a loan is not risk-free; in fact, banks are heavily exposed to credit risk \citep{Anderson2022}, originating from the potential loss due to the debtors' default or their inability to comply with the agreed conditions \citep{Basel2000}.
 Banking risk management focuses on detecting, measuring, reporting, and managing all sources of risk.
-Banks define strategies, policies, and procedures to keep the risk they assume limited to achieve this goal.
+Banks define strategies, policies, and procedures to limit the assumed risk.
 These strategies encourage and integrate the use of mathematical models for the early detection of potential risks.
-Credit Scoring is the widely used tool for managing credit risk, allows to handle large volumes of data and captures patterns that are complex to express as business rules.
-This instrument became popular and ubiquitous in the 80s mainly due to advances in computing power and the growth of financial markets, making it almost impossible to manage large credit portfolios without this kind of tools; since then, credit scoring models have been used by most financial institutions to manage credit risk \citep{Thomas2017}.
-The regulatory framework also endorses the use of credit scoring models; in fact, the Basel Accords allow banks to manage credit risk with internal ratings; specifically, banks develop internal models for assessing the expected loss.
-The expected loss assessment can be decomposed into three components: the probability of default (PD), the loss given default (LGD), and the exposure at default (EAD), being the probability of default a key component, due is used to define the granting credit policies and for portfolio management.
-The general approach to estimating the PD and assessing the borrower's creditworthiness is through classification techniques using demographics features and the payment history as explanatory variables.
-Over the years, lenders have explored multiple ways to improve creditworthiness assessment, novel machine learning techniques \citep{Lessmann2015}, and non-traditional data sources \citep{Aziz2019}.
+Credit scoring is widely used for managing credit risk, handling large volumes of data, and capturing complex patterns that are difficult to express as simple business rules.
+This instrument became popular and ubiquitous in the 1980s, mainly due to advances in computing power and to the growth of financial markets, which made it almost impossible to manage large credit portfolios without this kind of tool \citep{Thomas2017}.

+The regulatory framework also endorses the use of credit scoring models; in fact, the Basel Accords allow banks to manage credit risk with internal ratings.
+Specifically, banks develop internal models for assessing the expected loss.
+This assessment can be divided into three components: the probability of default (PD), the loss given default (LGD), and the exposure at default (EAD).
+The PD is a key component, because it is used to define the credit granting policies and for portfolio management.
+The general approach to estimating the PD and assessing the borrower's creditworthiness is through classification techniques using demographic features and payment history as explanatory variables.